Fluent in Finance

 James Montgomery

-James is the MD and second generation of Montgomery Associates, a 50-year family wealth management business specialising in investments and financial advice, managing £100 million for clients in Wiltshire and Dorset.
-James and the team are working hard behind the scenes on a pioneering new service dedicated to children of clients, young investors and those new to finance.
-Coming in 2025, or read more here:
+James is the Managing Director and second generation of Montgomery Associates.
+We are a 50-year family wealth management business specialising in investments and financial advice, managing £110 million for clients from our two offices near Shaftesbury and Bath.
+James and the team are launching a pioneering new service in Spring 2026 called Montgomery Wealth, dedicated to young investors and those new to finance, with ready-made portfolios starting from £1,000. montgomerywealth.co.uk

 Seb Johnston-Brown

 Seb is an Associate Wealth Manager.
 He advises clients on investments and financial planning, and is a member of the Investment Committee.
-He is involved in our responsible investment strategy and the evolution of our new digital investment service for the next generation of clients.
+He is involved in our responsible investment strategy, coordinates our Montgomery Portfolio Service and is on the team developing our new digital investment service for the next generation of clients, launching in Spring 2026. montgomerywealth.co.uk

 What did we learn?

-Our sessions covered much of the basics of finance in the real world; what different bank accounts do, the discipline and patience needed to look after and grow your money, how compound interest can supercharge your savings, and the practicalities of how to invest.
-Revisit some of the content we showed in our presentation below and feel free to contact us to ask a question about anything you learnt.
+All of our sessions start with the basics of finance in the real world; what different bank accounts do, the discipline and patience needed to look after and grow your money, how compound interest can supercharge your savings, and the practicalities of how to invest.
+For sixth form students we go a step further by understanding what a payslip tells us, exploring the difference between funds and shares and how to read an investment report and past performance chart - no jargon, just straightforward explanations to empower the next generation of savers and investors.

 If we mentioned a financial term you’re not familiar with, visit our Glossary for quick and easy definitions.